marcoalsina/araucaria/README.md

 # pyxas
-A collection of routines to process and analyze X-ray absorption spectra
+A collection of python routines to process and analyze X-ray absorption spectra.